New analysis challenges conventional wisdom about combining anonymity tools

 Beyond Technical Configuration: Operational Security

-The most common way Tor users get de-anonymized has nothing to do with network analysis or VPN logging.
+The most common way Tor users get de-anonymized actually has nothing to do with network analysis or VPN logging.
 They reveal identifying information themselves:

 According to analysis of real-world de-anonymization cases, operational security failures account for the vast majority of successful investigations.
 Technical measures like Tor and VPNs can't protect against human error.